sparkney/danceguide/index.md

 * Possibility to use all features in advanced modern Java IDEs.
 * Inherently simple architecture that anyone with just some Java skills will understand.

+<a name="disclaimer"></a>
+# Disclaimer
+The author takes no responsibility for use of this software.
+Use this software at your own risk.

 <a name="installation_prerequisites"></a>
 # Installation prerequisites
 A Java EE servlet-container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.